nastea19/Zombie-game/src/README.md

  - **Double Buffering** - Double Buffering makes animations and movement of elements look smoother.

  # Design Sources and Credits
- - **Background** Originally created by Tetiana Lazunova on [vecteezy.com] (https://www.vecteezy.com/vector-art/46431159-pixel-game-menu-retro-game-buttons-8-bit-game-asset-ui-interface-elements-for-mobile-and-web-game-arcade-game-design-set?utm_source=pinterest&utm_medium=social) and sourced by us from Pinterest, edited and modified with ChatGPT image tools.
+ - **Background** Originally sourced by us from Pinterest, edited and modified with ChatGPT image tools.
  - **Zombies** Generated using ChatGPT image tools, slightly modified by us.
  - **Base Tiles** Designed entirely by us.
  - **Player Character** Image found on Pinterest.